This post may contain affiliate links. Please read our disclosure policy.

 - Freshly Ground Black Pepper

-This easy recipe works beautifully for both skinless and skin-on pork belly!
-The only difference is that you'll need to score the skin with the skin-on variety before roasting to get that perfectly golden brown and crisp crackling (crispy pork skin) and allow the seasonings to permeate the fat and meat.
-With the skinless variety, you'll skip the scoring and go straight to seasoning.
+Chang’s original recipe calls for skinless pork belly, but this easy recipe works beautifully whether your piece has skin or not!
+The only difference is that if the skin is still intact, you’ll need to score it before roasting to get that perfectly golden brown and crisp crackling (crispy skin) and allow the seasonings to permeate the fat and meat.
+With the skinless variety, you’ll skip the scoring and go straight to seasoning.
+Either way, the result is delicious.

-Pork belly and side pork are the same thing.
-A pig's belly wraps around the sides, thus how the two terms came to be synonymous.
-If you ask for side pork or pork belly from your butcher, you will get the same exact cut of meat.
+Pork belly and side pork are the same thing – the terms are synonymous because a pig’s belly wraps around its sides.
+If you ask your butcher for either, you’ll get the same cut of meat.

-First, despite the fact that you'll only have a few moments of active time, you'll want to start the process three days ahead.
-You're essentially dry brining the meat and it needs an overnight stint in your refrigerator to take on all of that wonderful flavor.
-Then (ideally) you'll refrigerate overnight again after roasting and before slicing and crisping.
+- Plan Ahead: Despite the fact that you’ll only have a few moments of active time, you’ll want to start the process three days ahead.
+You’re essentially dry brining the meat and it needs an overnight stay in your refrigerator to take on all of that wonderful flavor.
+Then (ideally) you’ll refrigerate overnight again after roasting and before slicing and crisping.

-Second, when you're buying pork belly, no matter if it is skinless or skin on, look for a slab that is close to an even thickness, and around one pound (larger cuts will work, but will increase the cooking time).
-If you have thin areas, they are likely to burn during the first 30 minutes of roasting at 450˚F.
+- When buying pork belly: No matter if it is skinless or skin-on, look for a slab that is close to an even thickness, and around one pound.
+If you have thin areas, they are more likely to burn during the first 30 minutes of roasting at 450˚F (No matter what, keep and eye on it during this first high-heat period to avoid burning.)
+Larger cuts will work, but will increase the cooking time.

-Finally, be sure to use a heavy bottomed, oven-proof pan or skillet for roasting (not a glass baking dish where the fat that renders will burn and smoke excessively).
+- Use the right pan: Be sure to use a heavy-bottomed, oven-proof pan or skillet for roasting (not a glass baking dish where the fat that renders will burn and smoke excessively).

 How to Cook Pork Belly: Skin-On or Skinless

-1. For skin-on pork belly (for skinless, move on to the next step): pat skin dry with a paper towel and score skin with a very sharp knife on the diagonal about ½-inch apart.
+Step 1: For skin-on pork belly (for skinless, move on to the next step): pat skin dry with a paper towel and score skin with a very sharp knife on the diagonal about 1/2-inch apart.
 Repeat this cutting in the opposite direction to create a diamond pattern (see image below).
-Take care to make shallow cuts - it's okay to go into the fat, but don't cut so deep that you go into the meat.
+Take care to make shallow cuts – it’s okay to go into the fat, but don’t cut so deep that you go into the meat.

-2. Season a one pound piece of pork belly (skin on or skinless) with a dry rub of sugar, salt and pepper.
+Step 2: Season a one pound piece of pork belly (skin-on or skinless) with a dry rub of sugar, salt and pepper.
 Cover and refrigerate overnight.

-4. Once chilled, slice into thick pieces and brown until crispy to enjoy alone or in a variety of recipes from salads to soups to sandwiches and more!
+Step 4: Once chilled, slice into thick pieces and brown until crispy to enjoy alone or in a variety of recipes from salads (like Wedge Salad or Spinach Salad) to soups to sandwiches and more!

 Oven Roasted Crispy Pork Belly